J-Seo/CSAT_Text_Generation/README.md

 <http://3.90.46.220:8080/deepmunhak/mainPage>

-- you can solve AI CSAT problem sets and check the answers.
+- You can solve AI CSAT problem sets and check the answers.

-- Also, you can download AI shakespeare's Les Miserables play script.
+- Also, you can download AI Shakespeare's Les Miserables play script.

 ## Intro video